romlisrl/ZigbeeGasCounter/README.md

 One of my main concerns is **power consumption and battery life**.
 The software includes battery status measuring and reporting.

-Currently, the testing prototype runs on a Seed Studio ESP32-C6, but the long-term goal is to use only the **ESP32-C6 chip**, eliminating unnecessary components.
+Currently, the testing prototype runs on a ESP32-H2, but the long-term goal is to use only the **ESP32-H2 chip**, eliminating unnecessary components.
 To achieve this, I will need help reviewing schematics and PCB designs, as **I’m not an expert in hardware design—just an enthusiast**.
 If you have experience in this area, your input would be greatly appreciated.

 ## Getting Started